aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 when device is stationary at room temperature.
 *   SHOULD report events up to at least 200 Hz.

-If Handheld device implementations include a gyroscope, they:

-*   [H-1-1] MUST be able to report events up to a frequency of at least 100 Hz.

-If Automotive device implementations include a gyroscope, they:

-*   [A-1-1] MUST be able to report events up to a frequency of at least 100 Hz.

-If Television device implementations include a gyroscope, they:

-*   [T-1-1] MUST be able to report events up to a frequency of at least 100 Hz.

 If device implementations include a gyroscope, an accelerometer sensor and a magnetometer sensor, they: